richard-to/richard-to.github.io/random/_posts/2015-02-15-reading-list.md

 - *The Future is History* - Masha Gessen
 - *Invisible Planets* - Ken Liu
-- *The Stranger in the Wooods* - Michael Finkel
+- *The Stranger in the Woods* - Michael Finkel
 - *What I Talk About When I Talk About Running* - Haruki Murakami

 ### 2018